 Jerry Moss Plaza

-Join the fun at The Music Center’s Very Special Arts Festival Family Day!
-This free, inclusive one-day festival is perfect for children of all abilities and their families and a great way to spend a Saturday.
-Hosted in Downtown L.A. on Je...Show More
+Get ready for a day of fun, creativity and play at The Music Center’s Very Special Arts Festival Family Day!
+This free, one-day outdoor festival invites children of all abilities and their families to enjoy an exciting lineup of live perf...Show More

 Show LessFree